How to Generate Bloom’s Taxonomy Quiz Questions (+ SOLO & Mixed Mode)

 What happens with very large quizzes?

-For quizzes over roughly 34 questions, the generator runs in batches and splits your distribution proportionally so the final result matches your configuration.
+For quizzes over 30 questions, regardless of whether you are using the PDF to Quiz Generator, text to quiz, or YouTube to quiz options, the generator runs in batches and splits your distribution proportionally so the final result matches your configuration.